oddbird/susy/docs/source/index.html.md

   <h2>Why is 1.0 a release candidate?</h2>
   <p>
     Susy 1.0 is stable, tested, <span class="amp">&</span> feature complete;
-    but our launch depends on unreleased Compass and Sass features.
+    but our launch depends on unreleased Sass features.
     We think those features are stable as well, and you should <a href="guides/getting-started/">get started</a>
     with Susy 1.0 RC right now.
     We'll make sure the final upgrade is as painless as possible.
   </p>
 </section>